-If you are enrolled in 6 or more credits, you must complete the following online by June 1st for Fall arrival.
+If you are enrolled in 6 or more credits, you must complete the following online extended to July 15 for Fall 2018 arrival.

 - Print a copy of Immunization Form (PDF) and Physical Form** (PDF).

 - We can use our forms or your provider's forms.

 - Schedule an appointment with your health care provider.

 - Take the immunization and physical forms to your health care provider to complete.
 Please note that these forms must be in English.

 - Go to https://myhealth.geneseo.edu and upload the completed immunization/ physical forms under the Immunization Form section on the left navigation bar.